CertifyOS provider data management

 Fortunately, eligible health organizations can credential their own providers on the payers’ behalf, reducing both enrollment time and opportunity costs.
 This is made possible through delegated credentialing.

 For digital health companies and other health systems, delegated credentialing is one of the best ways to support your growing provider network, drive operational efficiency, and generate additional revenue.
-Next, we explore what delegated credentialing is, why it’s so rewarding, and how an expert credentialing partner can help you enjoy all of the benefits with none of the administrative hassle.
+Find out what it is and how it benefits you.

 Delegated credentialing can target many different parts of the credentialing process, but it typically involves steps that rely heavily on manual tasks and that are particularly prone to delay—like primary source verifications (PSV).